 Ultrasound images and text Genevieve Carbonatto

-You get a handover from the overnight registrar who has had an extremely busy shift.
-After you get handed over several patients he describes a 56 year old lady who woke up in the morning to go the toilet.
-While she was sitting , she suddely felt some paraesthesia in both her thighs associated with severe back pain and abdominal pain.
+A 56 year old lady presents to the Emergency department with a history of severe abdominal pain.
+She woke up to go to the toilet and while sitting developed sudden paraesthesia in both her thighs associated with severe back pain and abdominal pain.
 She noticed that her left leg was somewhat weak.
 She presented a month ago with similar back pain.
-Last time she presented with back pain, lumbosacral Xrays were taken and were normal and she was discharged.
-She has been investigated for a month for abdominal pain which she described as similar to what she was experiencing at that moment.
-She is due to see her gastroenterologist next week for a gastrosopy and a colonoscopy.
-The neurology registrar has been contacted and is seeing the patient and an MRI is being organised to look for spinal cord compression.
+She has been investigated for a month for abdominal pain which she describes as similar to what she is experiencing on arrival to the ED.
+She is due to see her gastroenterologist for a gastrosopy and a colonoscopy.
+A CT aortogram is ordered instead to exclude dissection

 This is the CT aortogram.